Description

 This is as set of modules for deploying QGIS based servers and processing services as OGC processes compliant API

-It aims to provide support for scalable deployment of QGIS based services on medium or large infrastructure and has been developped to solve some issues when dealing with large numbers of projects.
+It aims to provide support for scalable deployment of QGIS based services on medium or large infrastructure and has been developed to solve some issues when dealing with large numbers of projects.

 The services are implemented as wrappers around the QGIS Server api and the Processing QGIS api and because of this, it supports all QGIS Server features and options.

-The qjazz-server setup is splitted in 3 different services:
+The qjazz-server setup is split in 3 different services:

 Services using gRCP protocols for running qgis servers processes

-Middleware asynchronous HTTP proxy for routing requests to differents worker backends
+Middleware asynchronous HTTP proxy for routing requests to different worker backends

-Admin tools and service for inspectings worker’s pool and health checking.
+Admin tools and service for inspecting worker’s pool and health checking.

 Overview